oli-hall/oli-hall.github.io/_posts/2018-12-10-Data-Engineering.md

 ## Apache Beam

-TODO a better intro to this
+And now onto the latest and greatest of the frameworks I want to cover.
 [Beam](https://beam.apache.org) is designed to be a higher-level abstraction (yes, the layers, the layers…) over Spark/Flink/others, to remove all that hassle with tuning, parallelisation and the like.
 Having realised that tuning Spark jobs is an art form that you can never really succeed at, Beam aims to remove that part entirely - you point it at a cluster, and it runs as fast as it possibly can.
 It also exposes lots of metrics and graphs, so that if you have inadvertently made a bottleneck, you can spot it easily.

 It also removes the distinction between Streaming and Batch computation - now everything uses the same pipelines.
 If the data source is static, it runs in batch, otherwise it streams results, and the user doesn’t have to know the difference.
 There are APIs available in Java, Go and Python.

 I should note at this point that whilst I’ve worked with DataProc a fair bit, and have built a production system around it twice now, I’ve only done initial testing of DataFlow and haven’t used it in anger - take what I say about it with a pinch of salt.

+### Key Concepts

+`Pipeline` - a series of processing steps making up a data processing task.
+Equivalent to a Spark or MapReduce job.
+`PCollection` - a wrapper around data, either externally sourced (e.g. from a DB, files, etc) or loaded in from memory.
+Can be bounded (i.e. a fixed amount of data) or unbounded (e.g. streaming data).
+This is a similar concept to RDDs and DataFrames in Spark.
+`PTransform` - a wrapper around a transformation of some kind - it takes one or more `PCollection`s, performs some user-defined processing function, and outputs zero or more `PCollection`s.
+This can be something like a map, reduce or similar, or an I/O transform, which pushes data out to some external store.

 ### Runners